 In these reviews, we explain the differences between a few of the major options, including what they’re good at and what they struggle with.
 When we’re done, you should know exactly what your cat needs.

-1. Revolution Plus Topical Solution for Cats — Best Flea and Tick Treatment for Cats
+1. Revolution Plus Topical Cat Solution – Best Flea & Tick Treatment for Cats

 If you want to be sure that you’ve killed every last little biter on your cat, you’ll need to call in the big guns, and they don’t come more powerful than Revolution Plus.
 It will start knocking off fleas in as little as 4 hours.

 A quick caveat: Revolution Plus is our top pick because it’s incredibly versatile.
 Its primary ingredient, Selamectin, kills fleas, ticks, ear mites, and various worms (including heartworms).
 It’s basically a one-stop shop for parasite management, which is why we believe that it’s the best overall flea treatment for cats.

 There’s one big thing that it doesn’t do, however: kill flea eggs and larvae.
 As a result, you may see a huge difference in the flea population the first few days after application, only to see a few more pop up a little while later.

 That’s normal, and nothing to worry about — those fleas will die off before they can lay eggs, and the life cycle will be snuffed out.
 Still, it can be disconcerting to see a flare-up after you’ve applied a treatment.